 As with any off-road vehicle, accidents are bound to happen.
 And they do, and startling numbers.
 At any given time, can scan the news and find snowmobile accidents or tragic deaths.
 Taking safety courses may help, but they cannot stop the negligent actions of others.

-The Jardine Law Offices litigates against snowmobile riders were negligent to the point of causing injury to other snowmobile riders, pedestrians, even personal property such as houses or sheds.
+The Jardine Law Offices P.C. litigates against snowmobile riders were negligent to the point of causing injury to other snowmobile riders, pedestrians, even personal property such as houses or sheds.
 Our Salt Lake City snowmobile accident attorney has extensive knowledge of snowmobile types.
-Mr. Jardine has personally ridden snowmobiles for thousands of hours of enjoyment and understands how quickly these powerful machines can turn from a pleasurable day to an unending nightmare.
+Joseph Jardine has personally ridden snowmobiles for thousands of hours of enjoyment and understands how quickly these powerful machines can turn from a pleasurable day to an unending nightmare.

 The NCBI estimates 14,000 and injuries, and roughly 200 deaths, occur each year across the nation.
 Initially designed to bring supplies to desolate areas, snowmobiles have long been adopted as a recreational toy.
 Multi-system trauma, including massive neck and head injuries, can happen when an inexperienced or intoxicated snowmobile operator hits another.